zhirui-gao/Curve-Gaussian/README.md

 python edge_extraction/eval_ABC.py
 ```

-If you want to render a continuous video of parametric curve:
+If you want to render a continuous video of parametric curves:

 First download [camera poses files](https://drive.google.com/file/d/1izmZaDlJc_JDkndBTYqCpjYlwReEEilw/view?usp=sharing) for projection, and organize the dataset as follows